-- Selenium is a mineral that is not present in most fruits and vegetables but can be found in black beans.
-It plays a role in liver enzyme function, and helps detoxify some cancer-causing compounds in the body.
-Additionally, selenium prevents inflammation and also decreases tumor growth rates2
+Selenium is a mineral that is not present in most fruits and vegetables but can be found in black beans.
+It plays a role in liver enzyme function and helps detoxify some cancer-causing compounds in the body.
+Additionally, selenium may prevent inflammation and decreases tumor growth rates.

-- Black beans are high in folate, which plays a role in DNA synthesis and repair, thus preventing the formation of cancer cells from mutations in the DNA.1
+Black beans are high in folate, which plays a role in DNA synthesis and repair, thus preventing the formation of cancer cells from mutations in the DNA.

 6) Healthy digestion